 If you’re having trouble making sense of your metrics, turn to data visualization.
 Task a team member with turning complex data related to donor behavior into digestible charts, diagrams, and graphs.
-That way, you can quickly identify trends in donor data and make more informed decisions about their engagement.
+That way, you can quickly identify trends in donor data and make more informed decisions about their engagement through donor data analytics.

 You can also compile these visualizations into financial reports to explain difficult concepts to board members and other key stakeholders.

 6. Invest in professional donor data enhancement.

 Whether you’re missing contact information or wealth markers, data appends can fill in the gaps in your donor database.
 Appending data involves using a third-party source to supplement your existing donor data and add new information to your records.

 When you partner with a data provider like AlumniFinder, you can append data such as:

 By updating or adding this information to your CRM, you can ensure that your database is not only accurate but also robust.

 Wrapping Up: How to Make the Most of Donor Data